Discover the world through travel & beyond!

 Touching a millipede at the Audubon Insectorium in New Orleans

-Touching a millipede at the Audubon Insectarium in New Orleans (Photo credit: Colleen Lanin)
+Touching a millipede at the Audubon Insectarium in New Orleans with kids (Photo credit: Colleen Lanin)

 Most memorable, though, is Bug Appétit, where bugs are on the menu.
-That's right — daring kids and their parents can taste cricket cookies and spiced bug snacks.
-Eleven-year-old Leo says they're pretty good!
+Daring kids and their parents can taste cricket cookies and spiced bug snacks.
+Eleven-year-old Leo said they’re pretty good!
 (His mom was too squeamish to try, though.)

-Note: The Insectarium closed at its Central Business District location in 2020 but plans are in the works to reopen at the Audubon Aquarium of the Americas in summer 2023.
+The Insectarium closed at its Central Business District location in 2020, but it reopened beside the Audubon Aquarium of the Americas in summer 2023.

 Cricket chip cookies at the Audubon Insectorium in New Orleans